ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

       --IBMiCSS-license                           IBMi CSS software license associated with the instance.
       --IBMiPHA-license                           IBMi PHA software license associated with the instance.
       --IBMiRDS-users int                         Number of IBMi RDS users software license associated with the instance, default IBMiRDSUsers=0 (no license).
   -b, --boot-volume-replication-enabled           Enables storage replication on the boot volume.
-False by default.
+Default is "false".
       --deployment-target string                  The deployment of the dedicated host.
 Deployment must include either a host group id and "hostGroup", or a host id and "host".
   -d, --deployment-type string                    The custom deployment type ("EPIC" or "VMNoStorage").
-If --deployment-type "VMNoStorage" is set,
+If '--deployment-type "VMNoStorage"' is set,
-                                                  then --image must be one of "AIX-EMPTY", "IBMI-EMPTY", "RHEL-EMPTY", or "SLES-EMPTY".
+                                                  then "--image" must be one of "AIX-EMPTY", "IBMI-EMPTY", "RHEL-EMPTY", or "SLES-EMPTY".
   -i, --image string                              Operating system image identifier or name.
   -k, --key-name string                           Name of SSH key.
   -m, --memory float                              Amount of memory (in GB) to allocate to the instance.
 Default is 2GB.